andyatkinson/rehash/README.markdown

 rehash
 ===
-Open-source blog and portfolio app written in Ruby on Rails.
+Ruby on Rails blog and portfolio app.

-Rehash was created by [Andy Atkinson](http://webandy.com).

 ### Installation